jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-available, such as enforcing password complexity (ick) and length (slightly less ick) as well as limiting how quickly and how often logins can be attempted.No country for old credentialsCredential stuffing is Brute forces more hip cousin.76 While these attacks have a lot in common, credential stuffing affords the attacker a greater chance
+available, such as enforcing password complexity (ick) and length (slightly less ick) as well as limiting how quickly and how often logins can be attempted.
+No country for
+old credentials
+Credential stuffing is Brute forces more hip cousin.76 While these attacks have a lot in common, credential stuffing affords the attacker a greater chance